objectbox/objectbox-swift/README.md

 Pods/ObjectBox/setup.rb myproject.xcodeproj # whatever your Xcode project is named
 ```

+And, don't forget to close the Xcode project (.xcodeproj) and open the workspace (.xcworkspace) instead.
-Now you are all set to define your first ObjectBox entities;
+Now, you are all set to define your first ObjectBox entities;
 e.g. check the [getting started guide] or the [example](#example) described below.

 ### <a name="new-to-cocoapods"></a>New to CocoaPods?

-[CocoaPods](https://cocoapods.org) is a dependency manager and sets up libraries like ObjectBox in your xcode project.
+[CocoaPods](https://cocoapods.org) is a dependency manager and sets up libraries like ObjectBox in your Xcode project.
 To install it, run this in a terminal:

 ```bash